 For my people have committed two evils: they have forsaken me, the fountain of living waters, and hewed out cisterns for themselves, broken cisterns that can hold no water. —Jeremiah 2:13

 Cistern: The definition by Webster gives us clear meaning: an artificial reservoir for storing liquids, especially water.
-Often in OT times the empty ones were used as prisons.
+Often in Old Testament times the empty ones were used as prisons.

 God calls us to come to the well of living water and drink deeply.
 His Word is living water that will satisfy our thirsty souls.
 Jesus is the living water who will satisfy our deepest longings.
 Without the constant renewal of the fresh water of God’s Word, we will continue to be thirsty and empty.